 The population of Armidale is 22,468 of which 52.6% are Females and 47.4% are Males.
 Armidale has an indigenous population of 1467 (6.6%) and the median age is 34.

-Armidale is located in the Hunter, New England and Central Coast Primary Health Network (HNECCPHN).
-This fact sheet provides an overview of the community profile for the HNECCPHN.
+Armidale is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.